|

 of the presence of Acanthamoebae in a patient specimen is essential.

-The laboratory diagnosis of Acanthamoeba is made through culture
+The laboratory diagnosis of Acanthamoebae is made through culture,

-and examination of cornea smears on glass slides by giemsa.
+examination of cornea smears on glass slides by giemsa, and PCR.

 Specimen